TheAssemblyArmada/NevadaToolset/README.md

 Converts between a utf8 ini file format for easy translation and the in game binary string table in an old dos code page.

+### wxstrgen

+GUI version of the above util for people who can't manage a command line interface.

 ### makemix

 Packs files into "mix" archive files.

+### unmakemix

+Extracts files from "mix" archive files.

 ## Licence